AlexandreGrego1/FinalVersion20-10-20/README.md

 Those pages point to the next call with an action button.
 Visitors can have different navigations throughout the menu navigation.

-1. As a visitor to the website, I want to easily navigate throughout the website portfolio.
+1. As a visitor to the website, I want to easily navigate throughout the website portfolio:
     1. A fixed navigation bar navigation overflowing the screen is applied.
 	2. The visitors can easily access the navigation from whatever part of the portfolio they are in.

 2. As a recruiter, I want to decide quickly if the candidate is a good fit for the job position offered.